Emergency management financial supports

 Mitigation funding

-Funding programs that offer support to Indigenous communities, municipalities and regional districts for permanent disaster mitigation measures.
+Funding programs offer support to Indigenous communities, municipalities and regional districts for permanent disaster mitigation measures.
 If you have any questions about disaster mitigation funding programs, please e-mail: embcdisastermitigation@gov.bc.ca.

 Adaptation, Resilience and Disaster Mitigation (ARDM) program - Covid-19 Resilience Infrastructure Stream (CVRIS)